xhubio/nanook-website/docs/tutorials/createGenerator.md

 }
 ```

-  - Get the parameter from the excel sheet.
+  - Get the parameter from the Excel sheet.
 The parameter tells the generator
     for which field the data should be created.

-  - Here we see the instanceId in action.
+  - Here we see the 'instanceId' in action.
 Each time the generator is called
-    with the same instanceId, it will return the same data.
-In our case, we call the same
-    generator three times with a different parameter.
-The generator should return fields from the
+    with the same 'instanceId', it will return the same data.
+In our case, we call the same generator three times with a different parameter.
+The generator should return fields from the same object.
-    same object.

-  - If there is no data for the instanceId it will create a new one.
+  - If there is no data for the instanceId, it will create a new one.

   - Store the newly generated data under the current instanceId.

   - Return the new data.

-Now we still need to register the generator in our tdg.js file.
+Now, we still need to register the generator in our tdg.js file.

 ``` js
 const genPerson = new GeneratorPerson({ logger })